dmbarbour/glas/docs/GlasDesign.md

          2 /\
           3  ()

-Direct representation of lists is inefficient for many use cases.
-To mitigate this, glas systems favor a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) [rope](https://en.wikipedia.org/wiki/Rope_%28data_structure%29) representation under the hood.
-This optimized representation is accessible via *Acceleration* - for example, list slice and append functions are annotated for replacement by runtime built-ins.
+However, direct representation of lists is inefficient for many use-cases.
+Under the hood, lists may be represented using arrays, binaries, and [finger tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_%28data_structure%29).
+This representation would be accessible via specialized append, slice, and other list operations (see *Acceleration*).

-Glas values may scale to represent entire databases.
-Subtrees that aren't immediately necessary can be heuristically moved into content-addressed storage then referenced by secure hash.
+To work with very large values, glas systems favor content-addressed storage to offload volumes of data to disk.
 I call this pattern *Stowage*, and it will be heavily guided by program annotations.
-Stowage also simplifies performance of data persistence, memoization, and many communication patterns.
+Stowage simplifies efficient data persistence, memoization, and network communication in context of large values and structure-sharing update patterns.

 ## Programs

 Programs are values with a known interpretation.
-In this case, we're interpreting a structured glas value (rather than a binary or text), so we'll rely on a separate syntax layer such as ".g0" files compiled by mo language-g0
+In this case, the 'prog' model interprets a structured glas value.
+Separately, [language-g0](GlasZero.md) compiles text into these programs.
+User-defined syntax is possible in glas systems, bootstrapping from language-g0.

- The interpretation described here is used by language modules and basic applications.
-It is designed primarily for simplicity and compositionality - e.g. it avoids any jumps, which are troublesome for composition.
-This is a *structured* program model.
-The concrete syntax must be defined by a language module (initially [language-g0](GlasZero.md)).
+This program model prioritizes simplicity, locality, and compositionality.
+Performance and scalability take a hit.
+To recover performance, glas systems will rely on acceleration of specialized models or extension of the glas command line to recognize and interpret models other than 'prog'.

 ### Stack Operators